Looking for Ladakh Jawa Pictures and images? Here are some photos from my recent Zanskar-Kargil-Leh ride.

 I know most of my blog-readers will hate me for this title.

-“Ladakh In Pictures was okay”, they would say, “but what’s with Jawa?
+“Ladakh In Pictures and photos was okay”, they would say, “but what’s with Jawa?
 This man is so obsessed with his new Jawa motorcycle.”

 In my excuse, I will say… “You wouldn’t say so if you read the comments on my previous Youtube Videos”.

 Since I’ve started making Youtube videos showing you around the world, keeping a motorcycle ‘Jawa 42’ as the center of attraction, I’ve got more people asking me when will I take that center of attraction to Ladakh.